cmkeys/DOD-research-and-development-FY-21-cmkeys/README.md

 # Using Python and QGIS to Anticipate R&D Spending Patterns:
 ![](https://github.com/cmkeys/DOD-research-and-development-FY-21-cmkeys/blob/master/World.png)

-The goal of these scripts is to answer the following question: where is the Department of Defense (DoD) spending its Research & Development (R&D) dollars?
+The goal of these scripts is to answer the following question: where is the Department of Defense (DoD) likely to spend its Fiscal Year 2021 Research & Development (R&D) dollars?

 DoD R&D Projects are sorted into 8 Budget Activities:
 ##### 01 – Basic Research